laszlocph/website/_posts/2019-03-21-Drone-Community-Edition-what-is-included.md

 - Also no TLS
 - And only SQLite, no Postgres or MySQL backends
 - The Enterprise license got cleared up in the meantime.
 Basically Enterprise is free under 15000 builds a year, no questions asked.
 It is also free above that limit in a bunch of scenarios.
 If no special case applies to you than above 15000 builds a year it has a per-user pricing model.
 [Reference](https://discourse.drone.io/t/licensing-and-subscription-faq/3839)

+UPDATE2:
+I decided to fork 0.8 and add my opinions.
+Github, Kubernetes, and other goodies in focus. https://github.com/laszlocph/drone-oss-08/